da-nrw/DNSCore/ContentBroker/src/main/markdown/administration-interfaces.md

     system.uris.local=

-TODO expanation
+This path gets added to all metadata streams which get updated during creation of the PIPs.
+Local file system paths inside metadata which point to the files inside the packages get prefixed by system.uris.local during metadata update.
+It denotes the path to every single datestream in the presentation repository.

     system.uris.file=
     system.uris.cho=
     system.uris.aggr=

 First note that these three properties are only needed on installations of type "pres" or "full".
 Normal node installations do not need them.
 DNS makes it possible to feed a search index with different references to objects.
 Objects are split into aggregations, files, and chos.

     system.openCollectionName=
     system.closedCollectionName=